-- Aldo aren’t the biggest name on the British high street but retail both men’s and women’s shoes in a mixture of styles – flats, heels, boots, trainers and sandals.
-Aldo offer a 10% discount on full price shoes but are well known for their sales, which often have discounts of up to 70% off!
+- Aldo isn’t the biggest name on the British high street but retail both men’s and women’s shoes in a mixture of styles – flats, heels, boots, trainers and sandals.
+Aldo offer a 10% student discount on full-price shoes but are well known for their sales, which often have discounts of up to 70% off!

-- You may not have been into a Clark’s store since you were a child (remember their foot-measuring machines for school shoes?!) but their adult range are notable for both their quality workmanship in manufacture and classic styling.
+- You may not have been into a Clark’s store since you were a child (remember their foot-measuring machines for school shoes?!) but their adult range is notable for both their quality workmanship in manufacture and classic styling.
 Clark’s shoes last for many years and are versatile enough to be worn with outfits of all types.
-They offer a 15% student discount on full price shoes.
+They offer a 15% student discount on full-price shoes.

 - For multi-brand footwear purchases, Schuh are pretty much unbeaten.
 As with the trainer retailers above, it’s always worth checking here to see what offers are on there if not through the brands direct.
 Schuh have a 10% student discount!

-- Real bargain hunters will long have checked over the shelves in TK Maxx, but unfortunately they don’t have a student discount.
-That said, you don’t need one for their clearance page – where it’s common to find up to 60% off
+- Real bargain hunters will long have checked over the shelves in TK Maxx, but unfortunately, they don’t have a student discount.
+That said, you don’t need a student discount for their clearance page – where it’s common to find up to 60% off

 Student Discount Sports Shoes – Get a Discount Code

-- Puma sell specialist trainers for running, basketball, football, and general gym training.
+- Puma sells specialist trainers for running, basketball, football, and general gym training.
 Their student discount is 15% but they often host weekend and ‘flash’ sales for further money off.

-- Nike have a 10% discount on full price trainers as standard and as one of the biggest sports manufacturers in the world, there’s not many sports they don’t cater for!
+- Nike has a 10% discount on full price trainers as standard and as one of the biggest sports manufacturers in the world, there are not many sports they don’t cater for!
 You can find Nike specialist footwear for track and field, basketball, combat sports, baseball, football, American football, cycling, volleyball, cheerleading, wrestling, weight training and walking.